Red Hill water crisis: Cleanup efforts

 Remediation of the Navy's water well nearest to the Red Hill facility began with Navy divers entering the well to skim fuel from the surface of the well water.
 In January 2022, this shifted to pumping water from the well through activated carbon filters and discharging the filtered water in Hālawa Stream.
 Pumping out contaminated groundwater is intended to prevent the spilled fuel from spreading further into the aquifer.
-Pumping water into Hālawa Stream continues as of June 2022 and is expected to continue for the foreseeable future, until DOH determines that the underground fuel plume is not moving through the aquifer.
+Pumping water into Hālawa Stream continues as of June 2022 and is expected to continue for the foreseeable future, until the DOH determines that the underground fuel plume is not moving through the aquifer.

 Two of the three wells supplying the Navy water system were shut down due to contamination, but the third well was able to continue providing clean water and remained in operation; however, fuel from the contaminated water had leached into the piping of the Navy water system and rendered it unable to deliver clean water.
 To remediate the Navy water system, clean water was systematically pumped through contaminated sections of the water system until testing determined that contamination was below safe levels.
 Decontamination of the Navy water system was declared complete on March 18, 2022, with regular testing expected to continue for at least six months afterward.

 Although the Navy water system has been officially considered safe to use since March 18, 2022, residents who use the Navy water system have continued to find water contamination and suffer from medical problems (such as unusual skin rashes) as of July 2022.